kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 ## ... but it works!

 Let's say you have a program which is computationally expensive - something like an image processor.
 With every new CPU, you will notice performance gains, and you suspect that these gains are due to the new CPU's better architecture.
 This is, in part, true - but if your software is still the same, chances are that it will only exploit the CPU's features which were available at the program's inception, or use features which represent some 'lowest common denominator' shared by all CPUs not deemed totally obsolete.
 So what you do is in fact 'strangle' the beautiful new CPU and force it to execute machine code from a few generations back, leaving it's shiny new advanced SIMD units unused.
 The code will work, and due to overall improvements in CPU speed and architecture it will run faster, but you're not reaping all the benefits you might - if you could exploit the new SIMD ISA.
 The program is still faster than on the previous box: 'it works'.
-You get small improvements and are content, but this is much less than it has to offer.
+You get small improvements and are content, but this may be much less than your new CPU has to offer.

 ## Let's Try the New ISA

 To use a new SIMD ISA, you have to *tell your compiler* - By default, the compiler will pick the lowest-common-denominator SIMD ISA deemed the acceptable minimum, which only fails to run on *very* old CPUs.
 On x86, this is usually some level of SSE.
 If you want anything beyond that, you need specific compiler flags, like -mavx2 on gnu and clang compilers.
 The resulting binary may now contain instructions specific to the chosen SIMD ISA.
-If your machine actually has the specific SIMD unit, the code will run and should be faster - provided you have optimization on which allows *autovectorization* (usually -O2 does the trick) and there are inner loops which can be autovectorized.
+If your machine actually has this specific SIMD unit, the code will run and should be faster - provided you have optimization on which allows *autovectorization* (usually -O2 does the trick) and there are inner loops which can be autovectorized.
 But what if the CPU doesn't support the new SIMD ISA?
 Then your program will terminate with an *Illegal Instruction* error.
 Obviously, you can't ship code like this without safeguards, so let's think of ways how to deal with this issue.

 ## Dealing with several SIMD ISAs

-The first - and simplest - approach is to compile several 'incarnations' of your program, each targeting a specific SIMD ISA, and use some mechanism to pick the right one for a given target machine.
+The first - and simplest - approach is to compile several 'incarnations' of your program, each targeting a specific SIMD ISA, and to use some mechanism to pick the right one for a given target machine.
 You might ship a bundle holding all versions, then use a small dispatching program on-site to pick the right one.
 Or you deploy to a specific machine, where you know the right version beforehand.
 Obviously this is cumbersome and error-prone - what happens, for example, if the target machine receives a CPU upgrade and you deployed code for the initial CPU?
 And if you use a dispatcher program, you have to maintain it and make sure the user doesn't execute an incarnation which isn't suitable.

-So instead you might look for a way to create a 'monolithical' binary which contains all the variants and dispatches internally.
+So instead you might look for a way to create a 'monolithic' binary which contains all the variants and dispatches internally.
 It turns out that this is suprisingly difficult.
-I devised a scheme to achieve this, compiling ISA-specific code into ISA-specific TUs and dispached via the VFT of a pure virtual base class, overriding the virtual member functions in the ISA-specific implementations in each ISA-specific TU.
+I devised a scheme to achieve this, compiling ISA-specific code into ISA-specific TUs and dispatched via the VFT of a pure virtual base class, overriding the virtual member functions in the ISA-specific implementations in each ISA-specific TU.
 This works and is a reasonably general approach, but it's also cumbersome and requires a fair amount of compiler and build system artistry.

 What I really wanted was a method to achieve the dispatch without massive intrusion into my coding, and without having to 'manually' decide which SIMD ISAs to address and how to 'tell the compiler' about it.
 As it turns out, there is a ready-made solution which does just that - it's part of the highway library!